-Our Board of Directors met eight times during 2020 and acted by written consent on four occasions.
-During 2020, each of our directors attended at least 75% of the aggregate number of the meetings of our Board of Directors and the committees on which they served.
+Our Board of Directors met five times during 2021 and acted by written consent on three occasions.
+During 2021, each of our directors attended at least 75% of the aggregate number of the meetings of our Board of Directors and the committees on which they served, for the periods during which they served.

 Our Corporate Governance Guidelines provide that our directors are invited and encouraged to attend our annual meeting of stockholders.
-All of the members of our Board of Directors attended our 2020 annual meeting of stockholders.
+All of the members of our Board of Directors serving at such time attended our 2021 annual meeting of stockholders.